Updated 11-XI-2009

 Dimming Operation

 Dimming of fluorescent lighting offers significant benefits - giving users control of their own lighting, and realising energy savings.
 In certain environments it is a must, for instance in a lecture theatre to modify the lighting level when beaming a presentation.
-In other applications the flexibility it gives to people has significant value, allowing them to match the illuminance level on the working plane to their personal needs.
+In other applications the flexibility it gives to people has significant value, allowing them to match the illuminance on the working plane to their personal needs.

 The control systems surrounding dimming of fluorescent lamps are becoming increasingly complex, for instance when linked to a daylight harvesting system to provide artificial lighting only at times of reduced natural illumination.
 Dimming creates a rich visual experience and adds flexibility to any room, providing the right lighting environment for a variety of activities.